Skip to main content

 • You want to try “what if we re-priced this category to maximize margin?” without committing to specific guardrails.

-Use Rules Based Pricing instead when you have explicit constraints (margin floors, competitor parity, rounding patterns) you want enforced consistently.
+Use Dynamic Pricing instead when you have explicit constraints (margin floors, competitor parity, rounding patterns) you want enforced consistently.

 Open Price Optimization